TRiO SSS tutoring is offered to TRiO SSS members as follows:

 How to apply to be a tutor:

-- Pick up an application in the TRiO SSS office, SAU 2140.
+- Pick up an application in the TRiO SSS office, Campus Center 2720.

-Each workshop is one hour long.
-Tutors are paid for attending the workshops.
+Tutors are paid for attending the workshops and must have it approved in advance by Rachel Flaherty.
 In addition tutors may attend electives to improve their skills.
 It is not necessary to complete all the tutor training requirements before the tutor begins working with students.